andy-guttridge/song-mates/README.md

 - The Bootstrap 5 documentation was extensively referenced for guidance on implementing navbars and modal dialogs.
 - The approach to using a crispy form Div helper class to layout form elements next to each other was based on [this stackoverflow article](https://stackoverflow.com/questions/23021746/get-two-fields-inline-in-django-crispy-forms-but-not-others-horizontal)
 - The approach to using the crispy forms HTML help class to display an image from the database model in a form was based on (https://stackoverflow.com/questions/21076248/imagefield-preview-in-crispy-forms-layout)
+- The approach to using a custom template tag to pass data to the base HTML template was adapated from (https://stackoverflow.com/questions/21062560/django-variable-in-base-html) and then refined with reference to the official Django documentation.
+- This [stack overflow question](https://stackoverflow.com/questions/53672002/how-to-call-conditional-statements-on-template-tags-with-no-arguments-django) was referenced for details on how to convert a custom template tag to a variable in Django template.

 ### Content